 Fun fact(s): The pink banana squash is an heirloom variety of winter squash that is named for its elongated shape, resembling a large banana.

-Uses: Use them as a substitute to squash or pumpkin in a recipe and you’re set to go!
+Uses: Use them as a substitute for squash or pumpkin in a recipe, and you’re set to go!
 So think of pies, casseroles, purees, or simply roasted as a side dish.

 22. Mammoth Forage or Purple-Top White Globe Turnip